 Dartmouth’s Mayflower Project is being organised under the umbrella of The Dartmouth Museum (Registered Charity No. 306635) and is run solely by a team of hard working, enthusiastic, volunteers.
 These volunteers are split into three categories:

-The Dartmouth Mayflower 400 Board – has a variety of skills & experience.
+The Dartmouth Mayflower 400 Steering Group – has a variety of skills & experience.
 Most of the members have been involved with the Mayflower project since inception.
 Individual details of each board member are shown below.

 The Dartmouth Mayflower 400 Support Team – Behind every good project there is always a strong support network which comprises all those individuals who sit on our various committees and help to support this project in a number of ways.
 The Dartmouth Mayflower 400 project is very much a ‘whole Town project’ and the scale and complexity of some of our plans are such that we will need assistance and involvement from many of the community groups in the town, the Festival organisers, the Schools, Churches, Tourist organisations, The Britannia Royal Naval College, the Harbour Authority etc. etc.

 Robert Lyon, Chairman

 Rob is a retired Quantity Surveyor and Project Manager who has lived in Dartmouth for nearly 30 years.
 He is currently a Town Councillor and was Mayor of Dartmouth from 2014-2017 and again from 2018-2019.